Segment Links into Groups

 Examples of use for device under test:

-- Measure the distance behind or in front of a router simultaneously.
+- Measure the path behind or in front of a router simultaneously.

 - View multiple mirror ports with packet duplication by switching or routing.